-Dr Anne Reverseau has received an ERC Starting Grant.
-This prestigious European funding will help her continue research on the (close) relationships that many writers have had with images, from the end of the 19th century to the present day.
+Dr Anne Reverseau is now Research Associate FNRS at UCLouvain.
+Thanks to this permanent research position she will continue her research on the (close) relationships that many writers have had with images, from the end of the 19th century to the present day.

 In France, Dr Reverseau completed the most classic of academic courses for a literary scholar, at the École Normale Supérieure,1 followed by a master’s degree in French literature at the Sorbonne.
 What she calls her ‘switch’ occurred in 2004: ‘I went to the United States for a year to teach French.
 There, I became passionate about photography and contemporary art.
 I scoured museums, exhibitions, private viewings.
 Back in France, I wanted to write a thesis on the relationship between images and literature.
 That relationship has long been limited to illustrations.
 Yet beginning at the end of the 19th century, many writers used and manipulated mass reproduced and photographic images.’